 The Qinhuai River, a branch of the Yangtze, runs through Nanjing.
 Charming and historically important, life has thrived on its banks for thousands of years.

-At Panchi wharf you can rent one of the beautiful painted boats for a slow tour of the river, lined with historic buildings temples and glowing lantern sculptures.
+At Panchi wharf you can rent one of the beautifully painted boats for a slow tour of the river, lined with historic buildings temples, and glowing lantern sculptures.
 It is a fantastic setting.

 The river tour will cost you about $20 an hour per person or rent the entire boat for approx $400 for up to 20 people.

 My tour included tea and snacks and a traditional Oua Fong musician.
 If you can sing, a karaoke machine is included.

 Travel from Nanjing to Shanghai has become a lot faster.
 A high-speed train reduces the trip from two hours to just 73 minutes at speeds over 185 mph.